AlreadyBored/basic-js/README.md

 ---

 ### **Minesweeper**
-In the popular Minesweeper game you have a board with some mines and those cells that don't contain a mine have a **number** in it that indicates the total **number of mines** in the neighboring cells.
+In the popular Minesweeper game you have a board with some mines and cells that have a **number** in it that indicates the total **number of mines** in the neighboring cells.
 Starting off with some arrangement of mines we want to create a Minesweeper game setup.

 For example: